YellowOnion/steam-runtime-tools/bin/launch-client.md

 # EXAMPLES

-For a Steam game that runs under Proton, if you set its Steam Launch Options to
+For a Steam game that runs under Proton 7.0 or later, if you set its Steam Launch Options to

     STEAM_COMPAT_LAUNCHER_SERVICE=proton %command%